 He lived and died in union and communion with His heavenly Father.
 He spent His life sharing the divine viewpoint and acting on divine promptings.
 And while we are on earth, we are to do only those things that the Spirit does.

 We are to share in His divine viewpoint and act only on His divine promptings.
-We are to heed the Spirit’s voice, joyfully submitting to the His heavenly guidance, for we are positioned in Christ : identified with Him : one with His will.
+We are to heed the Spirit’s voice, joyfully submitting to His heavenly guidance, for we are positioned in Christ - identified with Him - one with His will.

-Throughout His letters, Paul gradually unfolds the riches of His grace towards us, and because we are blessed by God we can in turn be a blessings to Him – so we can say with Paul: BLESSED be the God and Father of our Lord Jesus Christ, BLESSED be our God for ever and ever, AMEN.
+Throughout His letters, Paul gradually unfolds the riches of His grace towards us, and because we are blessed by God, we can in turn be a blessing to Him – so we can say with Paul, BLESSED be the God and Father of our Lord Jesus Christ, BLESSED be our God forever and ever, AMEN.

 Never miss a post